 The definition of human trafficking includes labor and sex trafficking.
-The purpose of this project is to increase the visibility and accessibility of services and resources for indigenous individuals who have experienced (victims and survivors) labor and/or sex trafficking.
+For the purpose of this project wraparound services will be for indigenous individuals who have experienced (victims and survivors) labor and/or sex trafficking.

-Individuals (youth, adults, elderly) who have or are experiencing labor and/or sex trafficking generally do not identify as "victims" or "survivors", don't understand what has or is happening to them is a crime or disclose what they have experienced.
-The intent of this funding is to fund federally recognized Tribes and/or non-profit organizations that are aware of:
+Individuals (youth, adults, elderly) who have or are experiencing labor and/or sex trafficking generally do not identify as "victims" or "survivors" or disclose what they have experienced.
+The intent of this funding is to fund Tribes and/or non-profit organizations that are very aware of the indicators of human trafficking, understand how to build trust and engage with indigenous individuals and have experience: